mn-banjar/RubiksBlindfolded/README.md

 ```$ pip install RubiksBlindfolded```

 ## Usage
-First you have to import the package onto your script then you can use all the function as follows
+First you have to import the package onto your script then you can use all the function as follows:
 ```
 import RubiksBlindfolded